-BMI 5313 Foundations of Electronic Health Records and Clinical Information Systems (3 credit hours)
+BMI 5313 Foundations of Electronic Health Records and Clinical Information Systems (3 credit hours) BMI 5328 Systems Analysis and Project Management (3 credit hours)

 BMI 5300 Introduction to Biomedical Informatics must be taken in the first semester.
 The other four courses can be taken in any order.